 4. Beware the deadly FOMO and WWLT

 “Fear of missing out” drives a lot of irrational buying.
-Knowing that the inventory changes constantly might cause you to pull the trigger on a purchase even if you’re not sure you need/want it.
+Knowing that the inventory changes constantly might cause you to pull the trigger on a purchase even if you’re not sure you need or want it.

 Come clean: Have you ever gone to Costco for milk, oranges and canned goods and walked out with a trampoline?
 It happens.

-If it’s something you don’t need, or something you want but can’t pay for right now, then it’s no bargain.
+If it’s something you don’t need — or something you want but can’t pay for right now — it’s no bargain.

 5. Put on your track shoes

 As soon as you enter the store, run.
-Do not be distracted by the bright shiny big-screen televisions, smartphones and all those other pretty toys by the entrance.
+Do not be distracted by the bright shiny big-screen televisions, smartphones and other pretty toys by the entrance.

-If you’ve been wavering about making a purchase like this, the discounted price tag might be enough to convince you.
+If you’ve been wavering about making a purchase on something like that, the discounted price tag might be enough to convince you.
 But if that new iWhatever isn’t currently in your budget, you’ve just made another decision: to carry a credit card balance or to withdraw money from savings.

 6. Be an informed consumer

-The same consumer tactics you use everywhere else also apply at warehouse stores: Make a list, compare unit prices, and carry cash vs. plastic.
+The same consumer tactics you use everywhere else also apply at warehouse stores: Make a list, compare unit prices and carry cash instead of plastic.

 And once more, with feeling: Learn the difference between wants and needs.
-Sure, that next-generation smartphone or giant-screen TV might improve your life, but it shouldn’t do so at the expense (so to speak) of your everyday budget.
+Sure, that next-generation smartphone or giant-screen TV might improve your life, but it shouldn’t do so at the expense of your everyday budget.

 How do you keep from being snookered into buying more than you really need at a warehouse store?
-Sound off in our Forums.
-It’s the place where you can speak your mind, explore topics in-depth, and post questions and get answers.
+Let us know by commenting below or on our Facebook page.